con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > theg pa chen po'i tshul la gnas/ /
 > theg pa chen po'i tshul gyi mchog /

-Protector as the highest of great *vidyā*s,[^41-1]
+Protector as the greatest of all *vidyā*s,[^41-1]
-A guru a the highest of great *mantra*s,
+A guru as the greatest of all *mantra*s,
 Traversing well the Mahāyāna's path,
 Himself the Mahāyāna's foremost way; (41)

 This concluded fourteen verses showing the great Vajradhātu *maṇḍala*.

 [^41-1]: Here we believe that the majority of witnesses of the Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
-This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
+This reading, along with an interpretation of it, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.

 * More evidence that VM did not read the Sanskrit text: There is probably no way to account for the reading *mgon po rigs mchog* in Sanskrit.
 BDRC reports 34 results for rig, 56 for rigs.
 * Tribe translates *mahāvidyottama* as 'best in [the use of] great spells', and Davidson 'highest with great *vidyā*s'.
 Davidson's translation is perhaps intended to have the same meaning as Tribe's, but it could mean 'highest because of his great *vidyā*s' (this does make less sense).
-It's difficult to see any strong support for Tribe's interpretation in Vilāśavajra's commentary, which simply tells us that these are genitive *tatpuruṣa*s.
+It's difficult to see any strong support for Tribe's interpretation in Vilāsavajra's commentary, which simply tells us that these are genitive *tatpuruṣa*s.
 Although there is indeed something attractive about consistently understanding the names here to be in reference to a person, it also seems safe to assume that the text is not shy to identify the subject as a person with one name, and then as a particular 'spiritual phenomenon', such as a *vidyā*, in the next.

 ## 6. The wisdom of the immaculate *dharmadhātu*